-Liabilities are recognised for amounts to be paid in the future for goods or services received, whether billed by the supplies or not.
+Liabilities are recognized for amounts to be paid in the future for goods or services received, whether billed by the supplier or not.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
-They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.
+They are recognized initially at their fair value and subsequently measured at amortized cost using the effective interest method.